Last updated on January 14th, 2025

 - Breakfast in East Austin.
 Some great spots to check out:

-- After breakfast, grab coffee at one of East Austinโs coffee shops.
-Cuvรฉe Coffee Bar, Flat Track Coffee, and Greater Goods Coffee Roasters are some of our favorites!
+- After breakfast, grab coffee at one of East Austin’s coffee shops.
+Flat Track Coffee is one of our favorites!

 - Rent kayaks or SUP on Lady Bird Lake, which has awesome views of downtown Austin!